httprunner/funplugin/README.md

 When you need to do some dynamic calculations or custom logic processing in testcases, you need to use the plugin function mechanism.

-HttpRunner+ supports both [hashicorp/plugin] and [go plugin] to create and call custom functions.
+HttpRunner+ supports both [hashicorp plugin] and [go plugin] to create and call custom functions.

-## hashicorp/plugin
+## hashicorp plugin

-It is recommended to use [hashicorp/plugin] in most cases.
+It is recommended to use [hashicorp plugin] in most cases.

 ### create plugin functions